altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She took it and did as instructed, remembering the monastery with the monks.*
-~A swirling cloud of color poured out of the horn.~ ~And behind her Gerald Whitewater was there to capture that with a jar.~ *He closed the lid - and took the horn from martha.*
+~A swirling cloud of color poured out of the horn.~ ~And behind her Gerald Whitewater was there to capture that with a jar.~ *He closed the lid - and took the horn from Martha.*
 "Just in case we forgot something,"
 ~Gerald said.~
 *Taking both carefully while also balancing a clipboard under his arm.*